Vocational university: Greece

 In Greece, comparable institutions to the vocational universities (or perhaps better to the universities of applied sciences) are the technological educational institutes (TEIs).
 These constitute part and parcel of the higher education in Greece and offer in their own capacity bachelor's and master's degrees, and soon doctorate degrees.

 On the other hand, the term college in Greece may refer, among others, to the institutions that are officially titled Centres of Post-lyceum (secondary) Education.
 These have a solely professional, i.e. non-academic, orientation according to existing Greek law, and are so far only private.
 However, they run in collaboration with foreign authorities, such as universities and accreditation organisations, that may recognise them academically.
-They may offer professional bachelor degrees of minimum three years, as well as master's and doctorate degrees.
+They may offer professional bachelor's degrees of minimum three years, as well as master's and doctorate degrees.

 Italy

 An Istituto tecnico superiore (abbreviated ITS – Higher Technical Institute) is an Italian tertiary educational institution.
 They were established in 2008, and are modelled on the Fachhochschule system of Germany.
 Programs have a duration of two or three years, and require a high school degree for access.